faradele/docker-react/notes.md

 For hosting the application, we will be using AWS Elastic Beanstalk.
 It is the easiest way to host a docker application if we are running one container at a time.

 Elastic beanstalk automatically spin up new instances - essentially automatically scaling up our application to handle excess loads

+Travis CI has built in support for automatic deployment to a number of hosting providers including aws elastic beanstalk.
+We can configure travis to deploy to elastic beanstalk by giving it access keys and other values it needs to do the deployment.